AdamHarries/clearairturbulence.co.uk/index.markdown

 ---
-title: A frustrated technologist's ramblings on the modern world
+title: Ramblings
 ---

-I'm a PhD student in computer science who's increasingly pissed off at the technology he sees in use around him, and the direction of the general tech world.
+I'm a PhD student in computer science who likes to dance.

+I also like to write about computer science and dance.

-**This blog is just me ranting.**
+**This blog is just me ranting.
+Do not take anything written here seriously.**

 <hr></hr>